apple/swift-argument-parser/Documentation/05 Validation and Errors.md

 To validate your commands properties after parsing, implement the `validate()` method on any `ParsableCommand` or `ParsableArguments` type.
 Throwing an error from the `validate()` method causes the program to print a message to standard error and exit with an error code, preventing the `run()` method from being called with invalid inputs.

 Here's a command that prints out one or more random elements from the list you provide.
-Its `validate()` method catches three different errors that a user can make, and throws a relevant error for each one.
+Its `validate()` method catches three different errors that a user can make and throws a relevant error for each one.

 ```swift
 struct Select: ParsableCommand {